 In 1965, the Virginia Supreme Court decision in Wilkins v.
 Davis ordered an end to malapportionment in Virginia.

-Since 1965, there has been a reverse migration of Blacks returning to the South.
+Since 1965, there has been a reverse migration of Blacks returning south, after the Great Migration to northern industrial cities in the first half of the 20th century.

 In 1967, the Supreme Court struck down the state's ban on interracial marriage with Loving v.
 Virginia.

-From 1968 to 2004, Virginia voted for Republican presidential candidates in ten presidential elections in a row.
+From 1968 to 2004, Virginia voted for Republican presidential candidates in ten elections in a row.

 In 1968, Governor Mills Godwin called a commission to rewrite the state constitution.

-In 1969, Hurricane Camille, the deadliest natural disaster in Virginia, killed over 150 people, mainly in inland Nelson County.
+In 1969, the deadliest natural disaster in Virginia was Hurricane Camille, which killed over 150 people mainly in inland Nelson County.

 Around 1970, rural southern and western areas of Virginia moved to support the Republican Party in response to its "southern strategy".